Description

 EFR Primary and Secondary Care Information

 The Emergency First Response course (EFR) is designed to build confidence in a low-stress, hands-on environment.
-We break down the training into two main parts:
+We break down the training into two main parts:- Primary Care (CPR): which deals with immediate, life-threatening emergencies

 - Secondary Care (First Aid): for situations where medical help might be delayed.